arthashield/explainability-engine/README.md

 The Explainability Engine bridges the gap between complex model reasoning and the clarity required by oversight teams.

 ##  Current MVP
-- **Backend:** FastAPI or Java Spring oot service that parses model traces
+- **Backend:** FastAPI or Java Spring Boot service that parses model traces
 - **Frontend:** React dashboard to visualize insights
 - **Output:** Plain-language summaries, confidence scores, and risk highlights